Musyaffaq/hangman-tiktok-project/README.md

+# Hangman Game - TikTok Youth Camp 2022
+This project was created as part of the TikTok Youth Camp 2022.
+You can play the game by [clicking here](https://main.d3m47a6esci1gu.amplifyapp.com/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).